-To support return statements and allow embedded calls in expressions, the functions are isolated by converting the latter into standalone statements.
-At the same time, the definitions have to be transformed accordingly.
-Figure 5 illustrates the necessary transformation steps for the clamp function.
+To support return statements and allow embedded calls in expressions, functions are isolated: calls become standalone statements, and definitions are transformed accordingly.
+Figure 5 illustrates the transformation steps with clamp.

 Since isolated calls cannot directly yield return values, the return keyword is rendered ineffective.
 Return Parameter Promotion converts return statements into assignments to a temporary return variable, which is then promoted to a formal parameter, effectively replacing the conventional return mechanism with an argument-based value transmission.
 This pass only needs to apply to functions containing return statements; void return statements are removed.
 In figure 5 (lower left) the single ReturnNode is converted into an AssignmentNode where the left-hand side is a new variable ret\$0.
 It obtains its type from the function's return type and works as a temporary return variable that gets assigned the respective value of every return statement.
 Its uniqueness is ensured by the \$ character, which is disallowed for user-defined variable names. ret\$0 is then inserted at the beginning of the function's parameter list.